 Karelia is a 2nd year MS student set to graduate in the Spring of 2020.
 Karelia is working to understand how a variety of machine learning techniques in combination with seismic attribute analyses can improve the discrimination of deepwater channel facies.
+She will continue on as a PhD student starting in the Fall 2020.

 From her 2019 SEG abstract: Seismic facies identification in a deepwater channel complex applying seismic attributes and unsupervised machine learning techniques.
 A case study in the Tarinaki Basin, New Zealand.